bluemk00/PulsatileSignalCleansing/DataPreprocessing/README.md

 # Data Preprocessing

-This repository contains scripts to download, process, and prepare MIMIC-III waveform data for training machine learning models.
+This repository contains scripts to download, process, and prepare MIMIC-III waveform data for training models.
 The scripts are organized to follow a pipeline that ensures high-quality data for model training and validation.

 ## Scripts and Workflow